selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 ## Montaigne

-We all shit, so do ladies

 Beauty in a simple life

 A virtuous ordinary life is enough

 ## Spinoza

-Tries to replace bible with Ethics

-is emotion, belief, fear, tradition

 People like religion for community, music, rituals, architecture, tradition, a sense of belonging, hope, fear